ryanfb/etc/_posts/2020-09-24-webpacker_and_rails_with_jquery_global_object.md

 I've come across a huge number of confusing and outdated answers for how to fix this, so I'm sharing what worked for me at the time of this writing (Rails 6.0.3.3, webpacker 5.2.1).

 The best way seems to be to use [the `expose-loader` module](https://github.com/webpack-contrib/expose-loader) to expose jQuery from your webpack config.
-For me this meant running `yarn add expose-loader --dev` to install the module, then updating my `config/webpack/environment.js` to expose jQuery as `$` and `jQuery`:
+For me this meant running `yarn add expose-loader` to install the module, then updating my `config/webpack/environment.js` to expose jQuery as `$` and `jQuery`:

 {% highlight js %}
 const { environment } = require('@rails/webpacker')